-Many of the studies on cacao have been relatively small, and so research is ongoing to find out more about this amazing bean.
+Many of the studies on cacao have been relatively small, and research is ongoing to find out more.

-The island-dwelling Kuna Indians of the Panama consume ten times the level of cacao than mainland Panamanians, and they have much lower rates of type-2 diabetes, heart attack, stroke, cancer, and hypertension at every age.
+The island-dwelling Kuna Indians of the Panama consume ten times the level of cacao than mainland Panamanians.
+Results show that they have much lower rates of type-2 diabetes, heart attack, stroke, cancer, and hypertension at every age.

 Of course, the island Kuna do more than just eat cacao.
 They also eat local fish, vegetables and fruits, and consume their cacao drink as part of a healthy lifestyle.

-The processing and roasting of cacao beans can make it a less reliable source of healthy compounds such as flavonoids and fibre.
+Processing and roasting cacao beans can make them a less reliable source of healthy compounds such as flavonoids and fibre.
 Processing also often involves adding fats and sugars.
-This reduces the proportion of cocoa in the food or drink product, and it also adds calories – which can lead to weight gain.
+This reduces the proportion of cocoa in the food or drink product, and it also adds calories.

-Raw cacao on the other hand is made by cold-pressing unroasted beans which helps keep much more of the nutritional profile intact.
+Raw cacao, on the other hand, is made by cold-pressing unroasted beans.
+This process helps keep much more of the nutritional profile intact.